-Short interest can also be applied to an index, such as the S&P 500, to provide a sense of bearish sentiment for the broad market.
-The short interest chart below demonstrates how short sellers have actually increased their short bets in 2017, despite a rallying stock market.
+Short interest can also be applied to an index, such as the S&P 500 (or a comparable benchmark), to provide a sense of bearish sentiment for the broad market.
+The short interest chart below of the SPDR S&P 500 ETF Trust (

 Why you might care about short interest